omda123-code/HR-Analytics-Project/README.md

 Open the Power BI file (powerbi/HR_Analytics_Dashboard.pbix) to explore the dashboard.
 Check the report/HR_Analytics_Report.pdf for a summary report.

-👤 Author
+👤 Author  :
-Mohamed Emad Alhadi Abdalla
+Mohamed Emad Alhadi Abdalla.
-GitHub: [omda123]
+,  GitHub: [omda123]

 📌 Notes
 This project is for educational and portfolio purposes.